Tony Osborne, Director

 Mary Graham, Social Worker

-Lynn Hazard, Social Worker
+Angela O’Connor, Social Worker

 Phone (205) 467-6226

 Big Oak Girls’ Ranch is located on 325 acres about six miles from Springville, Alabama.
-The Girls’ Ranch includes eight residential homes, a transitional apartment home, gymnasium, equine center, and swimming pool.
+The Girls’ Ranch includes nine residential homes, a transitional apartment home, gymnasium, equine center, and swimming pool.
 But mostly, the Girls’ Ranch is a place of love, security and safety—three things few of these girls have known before they came to us.

 We try to create as normal a setting as possible for our girls.
 Each of our two-story brick houses is home to as many as eight children.
 In each home, a Christian couple serves as mom and dad to provide the love, discipline, and direction that the children need.
 Ages vary in each home so the younger girls will have big sisters and likewise, the older girls can develop a caring and responsible attitude toward their younger siblings.